17 Benefits for Employees Working From Home (Plus Tips)

 Related: What Is Remote Work?

-20 benefits of working from home
+17 benefits of working from home

-Less time spent commuting
+1. Less time spent commuting

 Related: What Is Telecommuting?

-Increased productivity and performance
+2. Increased productivity and performance

-Improved work-life balance
+3. Improved work-life balance

-Ability to stay connected
+4. Ability to stay connected

-Custom work environment
+5. Custom work environment

 When you work from home, you can choose the exact environment that fosters personal productivity.
 Your desk, chair, noise level, view and even your location are all adaptable so you can create an environment that works with your life.
 You can customize your home office by:

-Healthier choices and lifestyle
+6. Healthier choices and lifestyle

 When you work from home, you have more control over the food you eat.
 Instead of snacking on chips from the vending machine, you can choose a healthy snack from the refrigerator.
-WFH also allows you to take a break to exercise or stretch, activities that are less acceptable in a traditional office setting.
-Overall, working from home allows you the freedom and flexibility to create a healthier life.
+WFH also allows you to take a break or stretch, activities that are less acceptable in a traditional office setting.
+Overall, working from home allows you the freedom and flexibility to create a healthier lifestyle.

-Less time spent in meetings
+7. Less time spent in meetings

 Video and audio conference calls allow workers to connect easily, regardless of location.
 Members of these meetings can easily share documents and comments through messaging or by turning their audio function on.
 Ultimately, these types of meetings are often shorter than in-person meetings because: